UW-GDA/gda_course_2020/resources/notes_tips_tricks_gotchas.md

 *May no longer be relevant*
 Github can fail to render notebooks.
 Sometimes reloading works.

-If notebook is in a public repo, go to nbviewer.org and paste the url to the notebook.
+If notebook is in a public Github repo, go to https://nbviewer.jupyter.org/ and paste the url to the notebook.

-## GDA Organization
+## Github Organization

-#### To make your repo visible to GDA students/instructors
+#### To make your repo visible to students/instructors in the organization
-Settings -> Manage Access - > Invite Teams (Green Button) -> gda_w2020_students, and grant read access
+Settings -> Manage Access - > Invite Teams (Green Button) -> gda_w2020_students, and grant read access to desired teams

 #### To make your project repo public for the world
 Settings -> Options (left menu) -> Danger Zone -> Make public